Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: EM Algorithm for DEC-POMDP

 We introduce two auxiliary random variables: the time horizon $T\in\{0,1,2,...\}$ and the optimal variable $o\in\{0,1\}$.
 These variables obey the following probabilities:

 where $r_{\max}$ and $r_{\min}$ are the maximum and the minimum value of the reward function $r(x,\bs{a})$, respectively.
 Thus, $\bar{r}(x,\bs{a})\in[0,1]$ is satisfied.

-By introducing these variables, DEC-POMDP changes from Fig. \ref{fig: model}(a) to Fig. \ref{fig: model}(b).
-While Fig. \ref{fig: model}(a) considers the infinite time horizon, Fig. \ref{fig: model}(b) considers the finite time horizon $T$, which obeys Eq. (\ref{eq: time horizon}).
-Moreover, while the reward $r_{t}:=r(x_{t},\bs{a}_{t})$ is generated at each time in Fig. \ref{fig: model}(a), the optimal variable $o$ is generated only at the time horizon $T$ in Fig. \ref{fig: model}(b).
+By introducing these variables, DEC-POMDP changes from Figure \ref{fig: model}a to Figure \ref{fig: model}b.
+While Figure \ref{fig: model}a considers the infinite time horizon, Figure \ref{fig: model}b considers the finite time horizon $T$, which obeys Equation (\ref{eq: time horizon}).
+Moreover, while the reward $r_{t}:=r(x_{t},\bs{a}_{t})$ is generated at each time in Figure \ref{fig: model}a, the optimal variable $o$ is generated only at the time horizon $T$ in Figure \ref{fig: model}b.